Keep your UK finances in check with our guide to everything you need to know about expat tax in the UK.

-If you are planning to move to the United Kingdom there are certain UK tax issues that expats need to consider, particularly related to whether they will be classed as UK tax residents or non-UK tax residents, and if they are required to file a UK tax return.
+There are certain UK tax issues that expats need to consider.
+These are particularly related to whether they are a tax residents or not, and if they must file a tax return.

 This guide provides UK expat tax advice on the following topics: